 When Wings student Barbara Diamond, ‘20 came to Meredith, she thought she might study food and nutrition, but then she found herself in a chemistry class.
 By the end of her first semester, she had been approached by Sasha Ormond, associate professor of chemistry, about becoming a chemistry major.
 Her first response was “Why?”
-Barbara laughed.
-Recognizing something in Barbara that she had not yet recognized in herself, Ormond helped guide Barbara toward a new path.
+Barb laughed.
+Recognizing something in Barb that she had not yet recognized in herself, Ormond helped guide Barb toward a new path.
 In the process, she developed a passion she did not know she had.

-“I was all about doing as much as I could,” said Barbara.
+“I was all about doing as much as I could,” she said.
 “You are being seen.
 Everyone knows your name.
 Knowing that your hard work doesn’t go unappreciated made taking opportunities important to my Meredith experience.”

 “When I changed my major to chemistry, I thought this is going to be really hard and as I went through the higher-level classes, I realized ‘I understand this’ and it really surprised me.
 At first, I thought I might not be smart enough and I’m not going to get this.
 When I look back, I’m like ‘wow’, I did all that.
 I studied Quantum Mechanics!
 I presented at a national conference!
 I couldn’t even imagine that I would be studying what I was studying when I started school.”